GreatFruitOmsk/pyqtdeploy-mirror/doc/pyqtdeploy.rst

 Creating a :program:`pyqtdeploy` Project
 ========================================

-The first stage of deploying a PyQt application is to create a :program:`pyqtdeploy` project for it by running::
+The next stage of deploying a PyQt application is to create a :program:`pyqtdeploy` project for it by running::

     pyqtdeploy pyqt-demo.pdy